First Bulgarian Empire: Establishment and consolidation

 The relations between the Bulgars and the local Slavs is a matter of debate depending on the interpretation of the Byzantine sources.
-Vasil Zlatarski asserts that they concluded a treaty but most historians agree that they were subjugated.
-The Bulgars were superior organisationally and militarily and came to dominate politically the new state but there was cooperation between them and the Slavs for the protection of the country.
+Vasil Zlatarski asserts that they concluded a treaty, but most historians agree that they were subjugated.
+The Bulgars were superior organisationally and militarily and came to politically dominate the new state, but there was cooperation between them and the Slavs for the protection of the country.
 The Slavs were allowed to retain their chiefs, to abide to their customs and in return they were to pay tribute in kind and to provide foot soldiers for the army.
 The Seven Slavic tribes were relocated to the west to protect the frontier with the Avar Khaganate, while the Severi were resettled in the eastern Balkan Mountains to guard the passes to the Byzantine Empire.
 The number of Asparuh's Bulgars is difficult to estimate.
 Vasil Zlatarski and John Van Antwerp Fine Jr. suggest that they were not particularly numerous, numbering some 10,000, while Steven Runciman considers that the tribe must have been of considerable dimensions.
 The Bulgars settled mainly in the north-east, establishing the capital at Pliska, which was initially a colossal encampment of 23 km2 protected with earthen ramparts.

 To the north-east the war with the Khazars persisted and in 700 Khan Asparuh perished in battle with them.
 Despite this setback the consolidation of the country continued under Asparuh's successor, Khan Tervel (r.
 700–721).
 In 705 he assisted the deposed Byzantine Emperor Justinian II in regaining his throne in return for the Zagore region of Northern Thrace, the first expansion of Bulgaria to the south of the Balkan mountains.
 In addition Tervel obtained the title Caesar and, having been enthroned alongside the Emperor, received the obeisance of the citizenry of Constantinople and numerous gifts.
 However, three years later, Justinian tried to regain the ceded territory by force, but his army was defeated at Anchialus.
 Skirmishes continued until 716 when Khan Tervel signed an important agreement with Byzantium that defined the borders and the Byzantine tribute, regulated trade relations and provided for the exchange of prisoners and fugitives.
 When the Arabs laid siege to Constantinople in 717–718 Tervel dispatched his army to help the besieged city.
 In the decisive battle before the Walls of Constantinople the Bulgarians slaughtered between 22,000 and 30,000 Arabs forcing them to abandon the undertaking.
 Most historians primarily attribute the Byzantine–Bulgarian victory with stopping the Arab offensives against Europe.